marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   a warning if preceded by a declaration that specifies the argument types.)

-.. option:: -Wold-style-declaration , -Wold-style-declaration
+.. option:: -Wold-style-declaration , -Wold-style-declaration, -Wno-old-style-declaration
-.. option:: -Wno-old-style-declaration

   .. note::